Ersanio/snes-assembly-book/docs/indepth/addressing.md

 Indirect addressing modes are basically accessing addresses in such a way, that you access the address they point to, rather than directly accessing the contents of the specified address.

 ### Direct, Indirect
 As paradoxical as it may sound, the naming actually makes sense.
-'Direct' stands for direct page addressing mode, while 'indirect' means that we're accessing a pointer at the direct page address, rather than a value.
+"Direct" stands for direct page addressing mode, while "indirect" means that we're accessing a pointer at the direct page address, rather than a value.
 Here's an example:

 ```
 ; Setup indirect pointer